Juniper Journal

 Holistic weight management programs

-Juniper's Weight Reset Program is designed for long-term weight management, and conducted by a range of medical experts and health coaches.
-Get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.
+Juniper's Weight Reset Program is designed for long-term weight management and is conducted by a range of medical experts and health coaches.
+The Weight Reset Program combines breakthrough medication that helps to regulate digestion, decrease appetite and helps to change your relationship with food.

 Science-backed meal replacement shakes

-Weight-loss shakes are basically liquid meal replacement drinks that are intended to be used as a part of a weight loss program, replacing one or more meals out of your day.
-But, some meal replacement shakes are lacking in the right nutritional value.
+Weight-loss shakes are basically liquid meal replacement drinks that are intended to be used as a part of a weight loss program, replacing one or more meals in your day.
+But some meal replacement shakes are lacking in the right nutritional value.

 That's why Juniper's Nourish Shakes are dietitian-approved meal replacement shakes that support lasting weight loss while still having all the nutritional benefits of a balanced meal.